aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 </table>

-## General Procedure for Finding Factors of a Number
+## Procedure for Finding Factors of a Number

 If possible, first find the prime factorization of the number for which factors are to be found, by making use of the table of factorizations.